12 Trigger Finger Exercises To Relieve Pain

 Key Takeaways

 Excessive typing can lead to trigger finger pain which can get serious if not taken proper care of early on.
 Trigger finger exercises help relax the tendons of your fingers, reduce the pain and regain proper mobility.
-Finger lifts, tendon gliding, palm presses, and finger stretches are a few of such exercises that work on the mobility and flexibility of our fingers.
+Finger lifts, tendon gliding, palm presses, and finger stretches are a few exercises that work on both finger and hand flexibility and mobility.
 Just 15 minutes a day would help you get relief from trigger finger pain.

 Frequently Asked Questions